learninglizard/DoomedLinkFinder/README.md

 5.)
 All links are grouped together under the page they are located in above them<br>
 6.)
 If an html file name has no href= links under it, then that means that page has no broken links<br>
 7.)
 In addition, a list of all files that the script couldn't find used in a link are listed as Orphaned files<br><br>
 <b>Note:</b>  The script simply appends each report to the same BrokenLinks.txt file in your Downloads folder.
 Each run is separated by a data/time stamp header.
-If you desire a clean BrokenLinks.txt with only one run, simply delete it, rename it, or move it and run the script again.
+If you desire a clean report file with only one run, simply delete it, rename it, or move it and run the script again.